michaelkamprath/ShiftRegisterLEDMatrixLib/README.md

 The basic pattern of usage is:

 1. Create a `LEDMatrix` or `RGBLEDMatrix` matrix object passing the appropriate arguments
 1. In the global `setup()` method, call the `setup()` method of the matrix object to initialize all fields.
-This call `startScanning()` on the matrix object to cause but to be transmitted to the shift registers in the matrix.
+Then call `startScanning()` on the matrix object to cause bits to be transmitted to the shift registers in the matrix.
 1. Draw to the `image()` object on the matrix object, but do call the `startDrawing()` matrix object method prior to any drawing, and balance the call with a call to `stopDrawing()` on the matrix object.
-These method prevent the image display on the matrix from being altered while you are drawing to it.
+These method prevent the image display on the matrix's LEDs from being altered while you are drawing to to the image buffer.
+1. Call the matrix object's `loop()` method in the global `loop()` function.

 # Notes